UnsignedInt8/Forever/README.md

 npm install
 ```

-After all dependences having been installed, type this commands.
+After all dependences having been installed, type this command.

 ```
 npm run eject